-- Students will SUMMARIZE and APPRAISE different historical interpretations and evidence in order to CONSTRUCT past events.
-Bloom Taxonomy's Cognitive Process: UNDERSTAND, EVALUATE, APPLY - Students will IDENTIFY historical arguments in a variety of sources and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance.
-Bloom Taxonomy's Cognitive Process: REMEMBER, UNDERSTAND, EVALUATE - Students will CREATE well-supported historical arguments and narratives that demonstrate an awareness of audience.
-Bloom Taxonomy's Cognitive Process: CREATE, APPLY - Students will APPLY historical knowledge and historical thinking "in order to infer what drives and motivates human behavior in both past and present."
-Bloom Taxonomy's Cognitive Process: APPLY, ANALYZE
+- Students will identify historical arguments in a variety of sources and explain how they were constructed, evaluating credibility, perspective, and relevance. - Students will create well-supported historical arguments and narratives that demonstrate an awareness of audience. - Students will apply historical knowledge and historical thinking "in order to infer what drives and motivates human behavior in both past and present."